 Value and tenure

-Awards last for up to three years and are available to support researchers across the natural sciences, including clinical or patient-oriented research.
+Awards last for up to three years.
 Up to £37,000 is available each year, guidelines for use as follows:

-- Research support (maximum £15,000) to cover costs for studentships, staff, consumables or equipment.
+- Research support of up to £15k: covering costs for a contribution towards research assistants, consumables, or equipment.

-- Travel and subsistence (maximum £12,000) to cover travel costs of the UK partner to the international partner and/or travel of the international partner to the UK.
+- Travel and subsistence up to £12k: covering travel costs of the UK partner to the international partner and/or travel of the international partner to the UK.

 What is the application process?